Abibubble/milestone2-harry-potter-quiz/README.md

 * Eve Crabb, for her support through my learning, and for being a sounding board for bug fixes.
 * Tom Crabb, for his advice on how to make my code cleaner.
 * The team at Code Institute, for teaching me the necessary skills to create this site.

+Some relevant user stories are covered under test procedures, but coverage not sufficient With manual tests of the user stories, perhaps add some screenshots of the finished product as mockups.
+This could demonstrate responsive behaviour and browser compatibility.
+Try to incorporate more in terms of manual tests, such as screenshots perhaps.
+Manual tests could also include documentation related to the minor overflow-x issues found, and the issue with some of the contact form spilling over into the grey section below.